fntsrlike/slack-irc-syncbot/README.md

 - `icon_url`: Default ICON for messages from IRC to Slack by url.
 48*48 size is better
 - `icon_emoji`: As icon_url but by emoji code.
 It will override by icon_url
 - `serverPort`: The port of web application to get post request from slack. default is 80
+- `initializeTimeoutLimit`: Set seconds to be limit time of initialization.
+- `listUpdatedPeriod`: Set seconds to update user list

 ### Flags
 - `silent`: Set true to stop IRC bot from speaking into the channel
-- `systemSilent`: Set true to stop speak any bot's system messages.
+- `systemSilent`: Set true to stop speak any bot's system messages
 - `usersTracking`: Set true to tracking IRC users' nick.
 Otherwise, user mapping will be turn off.
-- `autoTildeAdded`: Set true to add tilde prefix on IRC nicks.
+- `autoTildeAdded`: Set true to add tilde prefix on IRC nicks
+- `showSlackChannel`: Set true to display channel name of slack on IRC channel

+Other config options about IRCBot, can refer [node-irc](https://github.com/martynsmith/node-irc/blob/0.3.x/lib/irc.js)